π Welcome

 Task 1

-How does the speed of the wind relate to the number of rotations?
+How does the wind speed relate to the number of rotations?

 At what speed did the compass rose rotate the fastest and why is that?

-Anemometers are tools used to measure wind speed by counting rotations.
-Building an anemometer helps us understand how engineers measure wind to decide the best locations for wind turbines and other applications.
+- Anemometers are tools to measure wind speed by counting rotations.
+They help engineers choose the best locations for wind turbines.

-Faster winds mean more energy potential, which is why open areas or high altitudes are ideal for wind energy projects.
+- Faster winds mean more energy potential.
+Open areas or high altitudes are best for wind energy projects.

 2.3 Wind can do work